abenc/web-application-architectures/WS1/README.md

-#download the sources, and execute WS.html for the exercises
+#download the sources in the WD directory, and execute WS.html for the exercises
+#Didn't worked that much on the css, only for the layout
+#The JS functions could be refactored but not enough time